From Sega Retro

 There are three different species of ChuChus:

-Cat Attack!: A KapuKapu hits each of the other player's rockts.
+- Cat Attack!: A KapuKapu hits each of the other player's rockets.

 Modes of play

-4-Player Battle: In this mode the player can battle a stage up with a maximum of three other players.
+- 4-Player Battle: In this mode the player can battle a stage up with a maximum of three other players.
 The objective is to save as many ChuChus as possible by directing them to a rocket within the time limit.
-Obciously, the player with the biggest score, that is equal to the number of ChuChus saved, will win the stage.
+The player with the biggest score that is equal to the number of ChuChus saved will win the stage.
 The player can also choose the number of points needed to win the match, which correspond to the number of stages one player wins.

-Team Battle: In this mode the players are split into two teams (blue and red team and yellow and green team).
+- Team Battle: In this mode, the players are split into two to four teams (blue team, red team, yellow team, and green team).
 The team who collects the most ChuChus within the time limit wins.

-Stage Challenge: In this mode there’s a set task given per stage to complete, within a thirty seconds time limit.
+- Stage Challenge: In this mode, there’s a set task given per stage to complete within a thirty second time limit.
 There are no special ChuChus and a second player can help as well.
 The objectives of stages A and B is to get all of the Chu-Chus into the rocket, C to have the KapuKapu eat all of the ChuChus, D to get 100 Chu-Chus into the rocket and E to play Cat Football which is hitting the opponent's rocket with a KapuKapu to win.
 There's a final stage which plays like Battle Mode, and which objective is to lead one hundred ChuChus to a rocket before the CPU does.